-The Company has adopted the notice and access model ("Notice and Access") provided for under National Instrument 54-101-Communication with Beneficial Owners of Securities of a Reporting Issuer for the delivery of the Notice of Meeting, information circular, financial statements and management's discussion and analysis for the year ended December 31, 2019 (collectively, the "Meeting Materials") to shareholders for the Meeting.
+The Company has adopted the notice and access model ("Notice and Access") provided for under National Instrument 54-101-Communication with Beneficial Owners of Securities of a Reporting Issuer for the delivery of the Notice of Meeting, information circular, financial statements and management's discussion and analysis for the year ended December 31, 2020 (collectively, the "Meeting Materials") to shareholders for the Meeting.
 Under Notice and Access, instead of receiving printed copies of the Meeting Materials, shareholders receive a Notice and Access notification containing details of the Meeting date, location and purpose, as well as information on how they can access the Meeting Materials electronically.
-Shareholders with existing instructions on their account to receive printed materials will receive a printed copy of the Meeting Materials should follow the instructions set out in the Notice and Access notification.
+Shareholders with existing instructions on their account to receive printed materials will receive a printed copy of the Meeting Materials.
+Other shareholders wishing to receive a printed copy of the Meeting Materials should follow the instructions set out in the Notice and Access notification.

-DATED at Vancouver, British Columbia, this 8th day of May, 2020.
+DATED at Vancouver, British Columbia, this 21st day of April, 2021.